danielan987/agricultural_agentic_ai/README.md

 ## Overview
 Farmers across the globe have to navigate a dynamically changing climate, agricultural regulations, and crop markets that vary significantly depending on their location.
 This makes it challenging for

 Data AND has so much potential to help local farmers adjust or even pivot agricultural or irrigation strategies but because they are not as familiar with them, they have to rely on their intuitions.
 A user-friendly, agentic AI app for farmers to understand more about the dynamic changes in where they are farming.
-This will ultimately impact global food supplies, water sustainability.

 ## Architecture Overview